Do you need a reckless driving lawyer in Culpeper County or Orange County?

 - Six points on your license

-The question that still remains is what is reckless driving in Virginia?
+The question that still remains is what is reckless in Virginia?

 The most common types of these offenses are reckless driving by speed (VA 46.2-862), Failing to maintain control of a vehicle (VA 46.2-853) and reckless driving generally (VA 46.2-852).

-Reckless driving by speed occurs when you drive in excess of 80 miles regardless of the posted speed limit or drive in excess of 20 miles over the posted speed limit.
+Reckless driving by speed occurs when you travel in excess of 80 miles regardless of the posted speed limit or travel in excess of 20 miles over the posted speed limit.